 THE HAPPENING doesn’t.
-Granted, it has two salient elements: The Supreme’s bouncy hit title tune and the temperature-elevating vision of a tanned and midriff-baring Faye Dunaway drawing visual attention from anyone else in a shot.
-Diana Ross & girlfriends #1 charting song lasts less than three minutes, leaving another 98 of running time to endure, and 26-year old Faye’s second film appearance, 6th billed, steals scenes not just because she’s such a sultry looker but thanks to their being zip else but frenetic, deathly unfunny idiocy on tap.
+Granted, it has two salient elements: The Supreme’s bouncy hit title tune, and the temperature-elevating vision of a tanned and midriff-baring Faye Dunaway drawing visual attention from anyone else in a shot.
+Diana Ross & girlfriends #1 charting song lasts less than three minutes, leaving another 98 of running time to endure, and 26-year old Faye’s second film appearance, 6th-billed, steals scenes not just because she’s such a sultry looker but thanks to their being zip-else but frenetic, deathly unfunny idiocy on tap.

 Whatever director and writer brought to the table for ‘Cat and ‘Luke went AWOL with this mess, along with the talents of Anthony Quinn, George Maharis, Michael Parks, Robert Walker Jr., Martha Hyer and Milton Berle.

-A quartet of thoroughly charmless hipsters (more than beatniks but not quite hippies, babbling nonstop in strangulation-provoking jargon) kidnap a mobster (Quinn, trying hard), who turns tables on them and joins their weird caper.
-When the Generation Gap comedies of the period failed (most did), with the likes of Hope, Debbie Reynolds or other icons of the 40s and 50s trying to groove with the stoning dropouts, the purple pills were pretty hard to swallow for anyone over 15 and under 30.
+A quartet of thoroughly charmless hipsters (more than beatniks but not quite hippies, babbling nonstop strangulation-provoking jargon) kidnap a mobster (Quinn, trying hard), who turns tables on them and joins their weird caper.
+When the Generation Gap comedies of the period failed (most did), with the likes of Hope, Debbie Reynolds and other icons of the 40s and 50s trying to groove with stoning dropouts, the purple pills were pretty hard to swallow for anyone over 15 and under 30.
 Bad as those usually were, many still retain a kind of nostalgic sheen, albeit wince-inducing.
 This may be the worst of the whole Geritol Meets Groovy kibbutz.
 If you ‘happen’ upon it, you have been warned.
 Even acid wouldn’t help (okay, Faye might melt right off the screen, so let’s not totally rule it out….).

 With Oscar Homolka, Jack Kruschen, Clifton James and Luke Askew.